Konrad Dryden: Life

 Born in Pasadena, California, Dryden moved to Northern California at an early age.
-In Marin County, he attended St. Rita School and Sir Francis Drake High School (his math teacher being Olympic medalist Archibald Williams).
+In Marin County, he attended St. Rita School and Sir Francis Drake High School (his math teacher being Olympic medalist Archie Williams).
 Performances at the War Memorial Opera House in San Francisco sparked an innate love for the lyric theatre, leading him to train as an operatic baritone at the San Francisco Conservatory of Music in 1980 with the French-Canadian tenor Léopold Simoneau.

 A European resident since 1981, Dryden continued his operatic tuition with the baritone Karl Schmitt-Walter in Munich, Germany.
 Schmitt-Walter was noted for his numerous recordings as well as his involvement with the reopening of the Bayreuth Festival after World War II.
 Following Schmitt-Walter's death, Dryden, from 1982 to 1983, continued his studies with the American tenor James King, both in Munich and Salzburg.
 Thereupon followed a move to Feldafing on Lake Starnberg, where Dryden spent the better part of two years working with the German baritone Josef Metternich.
 In Italy, mezzo-soprano Gianna Pederzini helped Dryden to complete his studies with the baritone Gino Bechi in Florence.
-Bechi, one of Italy's most noted baritones, had sung Alfio in the HMV recording of Mascagni's Cavalleria rusticana under the composer's direction in 1940.
+Bechi, one of Italy's most noted baritones, had sung Alfio in the La voce del padrone recording of Mascagni's Cavalleria rusticana under the composer's direction in 1940.

 Dryden recorded an album of arias and songs in 1987 (reviewed in Das Orchester during the same year) before making his operatic debut in a nationally televised production as Uberto in Pergolesi's La serva padrona in 1988.
 In 1991, Dryden married the historian Countess Florence de Peyronnet (born 1968).
 Their son, Werther Claude Dryden, was born in 1991.